-Digital ID systems provide many important security features, but they increase other security risks, like the risk of data leakage, data corruption or data use/misuse by unauthorized actors.
+Digital ID systems provide many important security features, but they increase other security risks, like the risk of data leakage, data corruption, or data use/misuse by unauthorized actors.
 Digital ID systems can involve very detailed data about the behaviors and movements of vulnerable individuals, for example, their financial histories and their attendance at schools, health clinics, and religious establishments.
 This information could be used against them, if in the hands of other actors (corrupt governments, marketers, criminals).

-Because biometrics are unique and immutable, once biometric data are out in the world, people are no longer the only owners of their identifier.
+Because biometrics are unique and immutable, once biometric data are out in the world, people are no longer the only owners of their identifiers.
 The Engine Room describes this as the “non-revocability” of biometrics.
 This means that biometrics could be used for other purposes than those originally intended.
 For instance, governments could require humanitarian actors to give them access to biometric databases for political purposes, or foreign countries could obtain biometric data for intelligence purposes.
 People cannot easily change their biometrics as they would a driver’s license or even their name: for instance, with facial recognition, they would need to undergo plastic surgery in order to remove their biometric data.

 There is also the risk that biometrics will be put to use in future technologies that may be more intrusive or harmful than current usages.
 “Governments playing hosts to large refugee populations, such as Lebanon, have claimed a right to access to UNHCR’s biometric database, and donor States have supported UNHCR’s use of biometrics out of their own interest in using the biometric data acquired as part of the so-called ongoing “war on terror”